37 Jia1 Ren2 家人

-Text: Jia Ren (the household) has an air of severity, (which is of) repentance (and) sternness and cruelty (but) auspiciousness.
-The wife and child are always playing, (which will result in) resentment in the end.
+Jia Ren (the household) has an air of severity, which is of repentance and sternness and cruelty but auspiciousness.
+The wife and child are always playing and laughing, which will result in resentment in the end.

 The household's atmosphere appears unpleasant owing to strict measures requiring the correction of misdeeds.
 Although it is stern and cruel, enforcing discipline can lead the family to auspiciousness.
 If the wife and child are always playing without discipline, it will end in resentment, i.e. if timely correction isn't undertaken, it will lead to calamity.

 Line 3 represents the youngest son, the one who is usually doted on and spoiled.
-It is a masculine line which tends to move, and is at the position for marching upward.
+It is a masculine line which tends to move, and at the position for marching upward.
 However it is seated in the middle of the inner lower trigram Kan (the abyss, water), the rule and peril, and has no correlation with line 6.
-This signifies that it is restricted (from offending the family's majesty) and disciplined by lines 2 (i.e. the mother) and 4 (the older sister), like the water of its representative trigram Kan being scorched by the fire of the lower and the inner upper trigram Li and suffering sternness and cruelty.
+This signifies that it is restricted (from offending the family's majesty) and disciplined by lines 2 (i.e. the mother) and 4 (the older sister), like the water of its representing trigram Kan being scorched by the fire of trigram Li above and below it and suffering sternness and cruelty.

 On the other hand, line 3, occupying line 2 (the mother), could frolic with the mother.
 If it exchanges positions with line 2, the lower trigram will become Dui (joy), and will have the opportunity to march to position 6, which will make the upper trigram become Kan and the hexagram appear in the form of Xu (5), where wilfulness will cause calamity as peril lies in front.
 This is resented as it isn’t corrected timely.

-Commentary on the image: Jia Ren (the household) is teeming with severity, (but family's discipline is) not lost.
-The wife and child are always playing, (signifying) family's discipline is gone.
+Commentary on the image: Jia Ren (the household) has an air of severity, but family's discipline is not lost.
+The wife and child are always playing and laughing, signifying family's discipline is gone.

-Provided that lines 3 and 2 exchange their positions, the mother and the son will lose their proper positions and will not act righteously; the mother won’t behave like the mother and the son won’t behave like the son, so the family's discipline will be gone.
+Provided that lines 3 and 2 exchange their positions, the mother and the son will lose their proper positions and will not act righteously; the mother won’t behave like a mother and the son won’t behave like a son, so the family's discipline will be gone.

 The 4th line

-Text: (The subject is in a position) to enrich Jia (a household); (this is of) great auspicious-ness.
+The subject is in a position to enrich Jia (the household); this is of great auspiciousness.

-Commentary on the image: To enrich Jia (a household) and great auspiciousness, (which is due to the fact that) submissiveness (or, smoothness) (順) is at this position.
+Commentary on the image: To enrich Jia (the household) and great auspiciousness, which is because submissiveness (or, smoothness) (順) is at this position.